uintdev/Firefox-Browser-Identifier/README.md

 Detects if user is using Mozilla Firefox by checking if it can access a local file belonging to Firefox.
 <br>
 Tor Browser is not affected.
+Desktop only.